Barnby Moor

-Barnby Moor is a village and civil parish in the Bassetlaw district of Nottinghamshire, England, with a population of 257 (2001 census), increasing to the 2011 Census to 278.
-The village is about three miles north of East Retford.
+Barnby Moor is a village and civil parish in the Bassetlaw district of Nottinghamshire, England, with a population of 257 (2001 Census), increasing to the 2011 Census to 278, and dropping marginally to 274 in 2021.
+The village is about three miles north of Retford.

 Geography

 The A638 passes through the village.

 Bilby exclave

 The hamlet of Bilby is within the parish of Barnby Moor constituting a detached portion thereof due to being separated by narrow strips of Hodsock and Babworth.
 This means Barnby Moor is one of a very small number of civil parishes in England to still have a detached portion.